 - Tsunamis and surf – introduction

-- On shaky ground – introduction (Planet Earth and Beyond resources for NZ Curriculum levels 1 and 2)
+- On shaky ground – introduction (Planet Earth and Beyond resources for New Zealand Curriculum levels 1 and 2)

 Realistic contexts connect students to authentic scientific processes and purposes.
 It’s all explained in Volcanoes resources – planning pathways.